 Pambalong Field Day

-Three sections have been re-planted with dramatic effect, despite the best efforts of the wallabies and the weather.
+Sections have been re-planted with dramatic effect, despite the best efforts of the wallabies and the weather.

 The Lions Club of Jesmond has 35 members and meets on the 4th Wednesday of the month at 7:00pm at Hunter Wetlands Centre.
-Lions clubs are a group of men and women who identify needs within the community and work together to fulfill those needs.
+Lions clubs are a group of men and women who identify needs within the community and work together to fulfil those needs.
 For more information or to get involved with the Lions Club of Jesmond, please contact the Secretary at firstname.lastname@example.org or check out the club website at www.jesmond.nsw.lions.org.au.